 - 2 c frozen cut green beans

 - In a large soup pot sautee celery, onion, leeks, carrots, garlic and bay leaves over medium heat until the onions are mostly cooked (12-15 minutes).
 Next add in the zucchini, rosemary and broth and bring to a gentle boil.
-Once soup is boiling add in barley and green beans.
+Once soup is boiling add in barley, cannellini beans and green beans.
 Cook until barley is cooked through (10-15 minutes).
 Season liberally with salt and pepper.
 Remove bay leaves and rosemary before serving (or pick around it if it lands in your bowl!).

 - The soup thickens up if you have leftovers so keep a little broth on hand if you go to reheat the next day.